 Draft 2 – 10/07/11

 Abstract: Brick arches have been used for over three thousand years.
-The vast majority of those arches are structural, taking vertical loads above and transferring them to abutments while the brick of the arch experience mainly compressive forces.
+The vast majority of those arches are structural, taking vertical loads above and transferring them to abutments while the bricks of the arch experience mainly compressive forces.
 This Technical Note presents methods for designing various arch types using the principles of engineering mechanics.
 Using these methods, tables for common arch arrangements are presented.
 Finally, illustrative examples are included to assist with practical applications of the designs.

 Key Words: arch, arching action, brick, design, loads, thrust